top of page

 So, what inspired me to expand on this topic?
 Personal struggles.
 Battling lies.
 Rising above the labels that the world tried to stick on me.
 Taking hold of God's truth and living it in a world that is slowly forgetting what that even means!

-On my last blog post that I wrote on this subject, "Putting Things in Order of Their Importance"; I addressed the fact that God doesn't rank his children like Pokémon cards.
+On my last blog post that I wrote on this subject, "Putting Things in Order of Their Importance,"; I addressed the fact that God doesn't rank his children like Pokémon cards.

 Here, I go into more detail about my own personal experience and growing up years.
 So buckle up because I'm about to lay the neon truth down for you!

+In the last blog, I spoke of the colorism struggle in the Western community.
 I used to wonder why God gave me dark brown hair when the world seemed to fawn over blondes and redheads.
 No joke!
 Both of my parents were blonde.
 All three of my siblings are blonde.

 As I addressed on part one: Growing up, I was the only one among my siblings without sunlit strands or rare ginger hues.
 People would gush over them—strangers even stopping to compliment their “special” looks—while I stood in the background, unremarkable, easy to ignore.
 And I always wondered why.